afroisalreadyinu/practical-ansible-intro/readme.md

     - { role: db, password: 'notapassword' }
 ```

+##### From the command line

-- **From the command line**: You can use the command line switches
+You can use the command line switches `--extra-vars` or `-e`, followed
-    `--extra-vars` or `-e`, followed by a comma-separated list of
+by a comma-separated list of variables in `var_name=var_value`
-    variables in `var_name=var_value` format.
-These variables have the
+format.
+These variables have the highest precedence.

-    highest precedence.
+##### Registered from a task

-- **Registered from a task**: This very useful feature allows you to
+This very useful feature allows you to store the result of a task in a
-    store the result of a task in a variable and use it in following
+variable and use it in following tasks.
+Here is a toy example of a
-    tasks.
-Here is a toy example of a playbook that does this:
+playbook that does this:

 ```yml
 - hosts: server